sonofthort/Ascension-Game-Master-Glossary/README.md

 - __The Void__ (_card pile_)
   - A pile of cards which contains Monsters which have been defeated.
 Some cards have special Void interaction.
 - __Void__ (_faction_)
-  - A card faction.
-Void cards tend to provide Power, banish ability, and interaction with The Void.
+  - Void cards tend to provide Power, banish ability, and interaction with The Void.
 - __War of Shadows__ (_expansion_)
   - _War is Upon Us!_
   - Light and Dark Cards